SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations.md

 # Available visualizations

-Many different visualizations are available in the Dashboards app, in the categories listed below:
+Many visualizations are available in the Dashboards app, in the categories listed below:

 - [General](xref:General)